2025 Charlotte Pride Drag Pageant Participant Application

 C. TITLE HOLDER OBLIGATIONS & RESPONSIBILITIES

-The winners (hereafter, “Title Holder”) of the pageant will assume the title of Mr., Ms., or Mx.
+The winners (hereafter, “Title Holder”) of the pageant will assume the title of Mr., Miss, or Mx.
 Charlotte Pride for the 2025-2026 season.
 Title Holder is obligated to and agrees to the following:

 - Appear at four paid bookings chosen by Charlotte Pride